Riding the Trend or Protecting Profits | Berkshire Grey Inc. (BGRY)

 BGRY’s Market Performance

-BGRY stocks went up by 2.89% for the week, with a monthly jump of 11.90% and a quarterly performance of -27.98%.
-The volatility ratio for the week stands at 8.73% while the volatility levels for the past 30 days are set at 7.36% for Berkshire Grey Inc..
-The simple moving average for the period of the last 20 days is 9.25% for BGRY stocks with a simple moving average of -25.32% for the last 200 days.
+BGRY stocks went down by -3.37% for the week, with a monthly jump of 15.61% and a quarterly performance of -22.47%.
+The volatility ratio for the week stands at 10.83% while the volatility levels for the past 30 days are set at 7.75% for Berkshire Grey Inc..
+The simple moving average for the period of the last 20 days is 4.32% for BGRY stocks with a simple moving average of -27.14% for the last 200 days.

 Analysts’ Opinion of BGRY